radhadman/django_app/README.md

 3.(4)Add 2-Factor authentication to your web application.
 		IN PROGRESS

-### 4.(4)Your project should ideally use two virtual machines.
-One is a build and test server runningJenkins and another is a production server.
+**4.(4)Your project should ideally use two virtual machines.
+One is a build and test server runningJenkins and another is a production server.**
 		IN PROGRESS

-### 5.(4)Configure a webhook on the master branch of your webdesignproject repository so that when-ever a commit is made to the master branch, Jenkins fetches the latest code from the repositoryand deploys it to the production server
+**5.(4)Configure a webhook on the master branch of your webdesignproject repository so that when-ever a commit is made to the master branch, Jenkins fetches the latest code from the repositoryand deploys it to the production server.**
 		IN PROGRESS

-### 6.(4)Enhance your continuous integration and testing pipeline so that the Jenkins server runs unittests on your project.
+**6.(4)Enhance your continuous integration and testing pipeline so that the Jenkins server runs unittests on your project.**
 		IN PROGRESS

 7.(4)Make your deployed application accessible using one of the following: ngrok, pagekite, argo(or similar technology)